patelheet0101/python-project/README.md

 # python-project

-This is a machine learning project using opencv library
+I am going to demonstrate a machine learning project of gesture movement detection using opencv library